winter-yuki/eksts/README.md

 # sweet-kt-ext

-Sweet Kotlin extensions for android and life
+Sweet Kotlin extension functions for android and life